|

 - Soft Spikes on golf shoes only.

-- Groups of less than four must be prepared to have other players join them.
+- Groups of less than four must be prepared to

-- We do not currently have a reservation policy in place, however it is strongly recommended that you call ahead to ensure there is an opening.
+strongly recommended that you call ahead to ensure there is an opening.

-- To maintain playing speed, each golfer must play using their own clubs.
+- To maintain playing speed, each golfer must

 Power Carts: